AmigosKazz/AmigosKazz/README.md

 ### AmigosKazz
 I'm a little guy who always dreamed of becoming a great web and game programmer, and I'm thoroughly enjoying exploring this fascinating field.
 Every day I embark on new learning adventures because I love discovering new technologies and techniques to improve my skills.
+I'm a Logistic Manager for the TechZara community in Fianarantsoa and is currently a third-year student in Software Engineering and Database Management at ENI.
 </p>
 <br>
 Fun Facts: